-Blue lace is not a true agate, but a chalcedony (microcrystalline quartz) laid down in a series of wavy bands, which gives it the impression of a layered agate.
-It is found in an area where there has been much geological upheaval and the layers of chalcedony seemingly were formed over time from multiple episodes of deposition and dissolution.
-The detailed understanding of its formation is still uncertain.
+Blue lace agate is found in an area where there has been much geological upheaval and the layers of chalcedony were formed over time from multiple episodes of deposition and dissolution.

-At Ysterputs, this Blue Lace is found as two separate vein systems of varying thickness.
+At Ysterputs, the Blue Lace agate is found as two separate vein systems of varying thickness.
 The primary seam averages about 5 cm in width and dips steeply (70–85 degrees) to the northwest.
 The vein can become as thin as a centimetre or as wide as 10 cm or more.
 Occasionally vugs (cavities in a rock that may contain crystalline minerals) are found in the seam, which are lined with bright, drusy, blue chalcedony, or else white or lavender-coloured quartz crystals.
 Dogtooth and other forms of calcite crystals, and small, golden blocks of siderite have also been seen lining these vugs.
-Surrounding the Blue Lace in some places is a massive green calcite material that polishes to a glass-like finish, as well as a soft yellow brown rock known as nontronite.
-Nontronite is generally a weathering product of basaltic rocks; in this particular area it has been identified but not analysed.
-Instances of gypsum growing on the chalcedony have been recorded, as well as examples of chalcedony pseudomorphs after fluorite.
+Surrounding the Blue Lace agate in some places is a massive green dolomite material that polishes to a glass-like finish, as well as a soft yellowy brown clay which is a weathering product of the dolerite.
+Instances of gypsum growing on the chalcedony have been recorded, as well as examples of chalcedony pseudomorphs most likely after melanophlogite.

-The colour of the Blue Lace chalcedony can vary from a very pale to quite intense sky blue.
-The strength of colour can depend on what depth the stone has been mined – usually, the deeper, the bluer.
+The colour of the Blue Lace agate can vary from a very pale to quite intense sky blue.
 However, the colour is not a pigment (such as in lapis lazuli) but caused by tiny inclusions, which result in an effect called Rayleigh scattering.
 (This effect is also what gives the sky its blue colour.)
 When I was taking photographs of the specimens, I found the best blue colour was brought out in full sunshine against a white background.

-The deposit has always been mined by Swanson Enterprises; firstly by the founder George, and more recently by his son Lionel.
-George Swanson located the source in about 1962, and his company has been steadily removing the Blue Lace ever since, initially by hand, and then by mechanised mining from 1977 onwards.
-The Blue Lace is partially dressed by hand-cobbing at the mine, and then it is worked again to a more standard size once back at Swanson’s Yard in Springbok, South Africa.
-There it is mainly bagged for export, primarily to the East where it is made into spheres, beads, cabochons and other jewellery applications.
+The deposit was always mined by Swanson Enterprises; firstly by the founder George, and more recently by his son Lionel.
+George Swanson located the source in about 1962, and from then on his company steadily removed the Blue Lace agate, initially by hand, and then by mechanised mining from 1977 onwards.
+The Blue Lace was partially cleaned by hand-cobbing at the mine, and then it was worked again to a more standard size once back at Swanson’s Yard in Springbok, South Africa.
+There it was bagged mainly for export, primarily to the East where it was made into spheres, beads, cabochons and other jewellery applications.
 Only about 30% of mined pieces weigh more than 1 kg, so large items made out of Blue Lace are rare.

 Blue chalcedony/agate is also mined in various parts of Africa, Australia, Brazil, Indonesia, Madagascar, Turkey, and the United States, but nothing quite compares with the Blue Lace from Ysterputs.